oxinabox/Kaldi-Notes/tidigits/eval.md

     fstdraw --portrait --acceptor | dot -Tsvg > 1.2.svg
 ```

-The Result of this, being a FSA that will accept (/generate) the likely matchs for the utterance `ad_174o2o8a`.
+The Result of this, being a FSA that will accept (/generate) the likely matches for the utterance `ad_174o2o8a`.
-The utterance actually said "174o2o8", wich is accepted by the path through states "0,2,4,5,6,8,9,12"
+The utterance actually said "174o2o8", which is accepted by the path through states "0,2,4,5,6,8,9,12"

-Note: that when the confidance in the path being correct is very high no weight is shown.
+Note: that when the confidence in the path being correct is very high no weight is shown.

 ![parse lattice](./174o2o8a.png)

-Notice that the latice has alot of paths allowing 'o' to be followed by another 'o'.
+Notice that the lattice has a lot of paths allowing 'o' to be followed by another 'o'.

 #### Drawing Phone Lattices
 Much like we can draw lattices at the word level,